-The Board of Directors of the Literacy Council of Durham Region is recommending to its membership several changes to the Constitution and Bylaws.
-These will be voted upon by the LCDR membership at the Annual General Meeting (AGM) scheduled for June 20, 2018.
-Members are highly encouraged to read the proposed changes and to actively participate at the AGM.
-If you wish to receive a written copy or determine your current membership status, please contact the office at (905) 434-5441.
+The Board of Directors of the Literacy Council of Durham Region recommended to its members several changes to the Constitution and Bylaws.
+These were passed at the Annual General Meeting (AGM) on June 20, 2018.

-The purpose of the changes are to modernise the purpose of the organisation and clarify two bylaws to ensure more effective governance.
+The purpose of these changes were to modernise the purpose of the organisation and clarify two bylaws to ensure more effective governance.

 The changes are noted below: